 The rest of the school day crawls by, one boring introductory class after another.
-Most teachers just introduce themselves and go over the general topics the class will be about.
+Most teachers just introduce themselves and go over the general topics they’ll be covering throughout the year.
 Some of them hand out ungraded quizzes to test people’s general knowledge.
 In English class, the teacher calls for the book report that was assigned over the summer.
 Terra doesn’t have it, and doesn’t bother making an excuse.
-He can’t exactly tell Mrs. Banilovo that he didn’t read the book because his dad was murdered and a magical being of pure, capricious evil became his new primary caretaker.
+He can’t exactly tell Mrs. Banilovo that he didn’t read the book because his dad was murdered and a magical being of pure, if capricious, evil became his new primary caretaker.

 Puck keeps up with him effortlessly, having stationed himself by the doors throughout every class.
 The fae doesn’t bother him during class time, some part of his oath no doubt counting that as harmful, but as soon as they’re on the move again, the devil on his shoulder is back.

 “You should postpone this.
 Practice questions and answers with me, use some of your dailies to gather more knowledge—”

 “I know.
 But the longer I wait the more damage she and the others can do,” Terra says.
 “Especially now that she knows I know what she is.
 I’m doing this, Puck.
 Today.
 So what can you tell me that’s actually useful, knowing that you can’t talk me out of it?”

 Puck’s placidly amused mask slips, and for a moment some mix of haughty annoyance and boredom leaks through, there and gone in a blink.
 If Terra hadn’t been watching close he may have missed it.
 But he’s picking up a few tricks in deliberately invoking the Oath to do what he wants: if he’s right, making it clear that he’s committing to an action will force Puck to do his best to make that action safer.